andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players rented rooms for the night, [[Non-Player Characters#Danika Dorakova|Danika]] eventually approaches their table and offers to show them to their rooms.
 (See **N2l.
 Guest Rooms** and <span class="citation">N2m.
 Guest Room (p.
 102)</span>).
 During the tour, Danika lets them know that they're free to request fresh linens or a tub of hot water (for a bath) be brought up to their rooms.
 "Breakfast is served at first light," she says warmly, and adds, "Feel free to let us know if you need anything else."

 ***Milestone.*** Arriving in Vallaki completes a story milestone.
-When the party takes its first long rest in Vallaki, award each player 1,000 XP, plus an additional 250 XP if they successfully escorted Ireena to Vallaki.
-(The players don't need to bring Ireena to St. Andral's church to receive this XP.)
+When the party takes its first long rest in Vallaki, award each player 1,000 XP, plus an additional 250 XP if they successfully escorted Iván to Vallaki.
+(The players don't need to bring Iván to St. Andral's church to receive this XP.)
 ## C11c.
 Morning in Vallaki
 ### Urwin's Advice
 When the players first emerge from their rooms onto <span class="citation">N2k.
 Guest Balcony</span> the following morning, [[Non-Player Characters#Urwin Martikov|Urwin]]—who is taking down the chairs from the taproom tables—asks them to come downstairs to the bar to speak.